wtrocki/ts-client-atlas/client/CustomDatabaseRolesApi.md

 let body:.CustomDatabaseRolesApiCreateCustomDatabaseRoleRequest = {
   // string | Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.  **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
 For existing groups, your group/project id remains the same.
 The resource and corresponding endpoints use the term groups.
   groupId: "32b6e34b3d91647abb20e7b8",
-  // CustomDBRole | Creates one custom role in the specified project.
+  // UserCustomDBRole | Creates one custom role in the specified project.
-  customDBRole: {
+  userCustomDBRole: {
     actions: [
       {
-        action: "FIND",
+        action: "action_example",
         resources: [
           {
             cluster: true,